Plott Hound: History

-Of the seven breeds of United Kennel Club (UKC) registered coonhounds, the Plott Hound is the only that does not trace its ancestry to the foxhound.
+Of the seven breeds of United Kennel Club (UKC) registered coonhounds, the Plott Hound is the only one that does not trace its ancestry to the foxhound.
+It is the only breed originating in North Carolina and only one of four breeds originating in the United States.

 The Plott Balsams, a mountain range in North Carolina, are named for the Plott family, whose ancestor, (Johannes) George Plott (c.
-1733–1815), immigrated to North Carolina in the late 18th century from Germany.
-The Plott Hound breed of hunting dog is also named for the Plotts.
+1733–1815), immigrated to North Carolina in the mid 18th century from Germany, settling in Cabarrus County.
+The Plott Hound breed of hunting dog is also named for the Plott family.

 The ancestors of today's Plott Hounds were used for boar hunting in Germany.
 Originally from Germany, in 1750 Johannes "George" Plott emigrated to the English colony of North Carolina.
 He brought a few wild boarhounds (five Hanover Hounds, used for bear and boar hunting) with him.
 These dogs had been bred for generations for their stamina and gameness.
-George and his wife Margaret with their family settled in the mountains of western North Carolina.
-Though there is no evidence that Plott ever went to western North Carolina, his son Henry settled there around 1801 to 1810 (as the census discloses) and was responsible for the Plott Hound's later development.
+George and his wife Margaret with their family settled in the mountains of western North Carolina, Carrabus County.
+Though there is no evidence that George Plott ever went to western North Carolina, his son Henry settled Haywood County around 1801 to 1810 (as the census discloses) and was responsible for the Plott Hound's later development.

-Plott supposedly kept his strain entirely pure, making no outcrosses.
+George Plott supposedly kept his strain entirely pure, making no outcrosses.
 In 1780, the Plott Hound pack passed into the hands of Henry Plott.